Updated May 27, 2021

 Patients must receive this treatment at an office or clinic that’s able to provide infusions.
 A medical professional administers the treatment and monitors the patient for any serious reactions.

-Both treatments (bamlanivimab and the combination of casirivimab and imdevimab) involve a one-time IV infusion that takes at least one hour.
-With both treatments, patients must wait at least one hour after the infusion ends so clinicians can watch for any negative reactions.
+The treatments involve a one-time IV infusion that takes about one hour.
+Patients also must wait at least one hour after the infusion ends so clinicians can watch for any negative reactions.

 How Effective Are Monoclonal Antibodies?